OleksandrBogovyk/checksum-verifier/README.md

 CVU (Checksum Verifier Utility)
 ---
 CVU is an open source software for calculating checksum and verifying integrity any type of file.
-It uses Java Runtime Environment (JRE) >= 7.

 You can save your calculated information to text file, as example for further *.ISO verifying.

+It uses Java Runtime Environment (JRE) 8.

 Supported checksums:
 - MD5 (Message Digest 5)